Endometriosis – A Common Disorder for Women

 Endometriosis Can be Difficult to Diagnose

-Women with endometriosis have a variety of co-occurrences and are often managing one or more additional diseases.
+Patients with endometriosis are often managing one or more additional diseases.
 This should be looked at as a chronic condition that requires a lifelong management plan.
-Women with endometriosis may be at higher risk of:
+These patients with endometriosis may be at higher risk of:

 - gynecologic cancers such as ovarian cancer